sanity/pairAdjacentViolators/README.md

 Using the examples I provide above:

 * A self-driving car could use it to decide how much pressure to apply to the accelerator to give a desired amount of acceleration
-* You could use it to help predict how many web servers you need to handle a given amount of web traffic
+* An autoscaling system could use it to help predict how many web servers they need to handle a given amount of web traffic
-* You could use it to choose a price for an item that maximizes your profit
+* A retailer could use it to choose a price for an item that maximizes their profit

 #### Isotonic regression in online advertising